8bit-pixies/machine-learning-systems-book/docs/2. Data Representation/01-finding-rules.md

 ```

 Despite the short length, it is much more manageable from a production standpoint.
 Then our code using the EBM can be simplified and decoupled.

+>  TODO: Align with `ebm2onnx/convert.py` to create interfaces

 ```py